-Intriguing new electro-industrial sounds and expert remixes collide on Zola Jesus‘ Okovi: Additions, which is set to be released on April 6th via Sacred Bones.
-The record is a set of previously unheard tracks that fit together to provide an “experiential interpretation” of her 2017 critically acclaimed album, Okovi.
+A mixture of intriguing new electro-industrial sounds and polished remixes, Zola Jesus is set to release her new album Okovi: Additions, on 16th April via Sacred Bones.
+The record is a set of four previously unheard tracks and four remixes that fit together to provide an “experiential interpretation” of her 2017 critically acclaimed album, Okovi.

 It’s clear from opening track ‘Vacant’ these “snapshots” are as diverse and sharp as the tracks which originally made the cut.
-‘Vacant’ is laced with penetrating vocals that ring out across a demanding soundscape, and it bleeds perfectly in to the captivating ‘Bound’ – with its hypnotic, off-kilter, heavy bouncing synths and driving percussion.
-Her blend of industrial and classical elements makes both tracks sound like tortured but tentative hymns.
+‘Vacant’ is laced with penetrating vocals that ring out across a demanding soundscape.
+It bleeds perfectly into the captivating ‘Bound’, with its hypnotic, off-kilter, heavy bouncing synths and driving percussion.
+Her blend of industrial and classical elements makes both tracks sound like tortured hymns.

 Photo Credit: Laura June Kirsch